AnswerDotAI/fastmigrate/log-fastmigrate.md

 - Benefited from prompting regarding more test cases
 - GOt list of suggestions
-- Benefited from prompting regarding rollback
+- Benefited from prompting regarding rollback. would have tried overly complex strategy
+- Needed some help with git rebase

 thoughts:
 - tests pass. but who tests the tests?

+cheap worker / expensive verifier

 ## Notes on work to do, as of commit b1b061d